-We introduced for the first time the Neutrosophic Hyperreals (that have an indeterminate form).
+We introduced in this paper for the first time the Neutrosophic Hyperreals (that have an indeterminate form), and we improved the definitions of NonStandard Unit Interval and of NonStandard Neutrosophic Logic.

 We pointed out several errors and false statements by Imamura [21] with respect to the inf/sup of nonstandard subsets, also Imamura's "rigorous definition of neutrosophic logic" is wrong and the same for his definition of nonstandard unit interval, and we proved that there is not a total order on the set of hyperreals (because of the newly introduced Neutrosophic Hyperreals that are indeterminate) therefore the transfer principle is questionable.
+We conjectured that: In general, the Transfer Principle, from a non-neutrosophic field to a corresponding neutrosophic field, does not work.